fpoirotte/cryptal/docs/src/Implementers.rst

 *   ``TYPE_USERLAND()`` **SHOULD** be used for algorithms implemented using regular (userland) PHP code, as opposed to code from a PHP extension.

+Cryptal uses this information at runtime to determine the fastest/most secure implementation it can use.

 Available plugins
 -----------------